sbgh/DadJokesPortal/readme.md

    ## Solution: Dad Joke Portal

-   The "Dad Joke Portal" is a web application build with Node.js/Express/HTML5/ajax/jQuery/Bootstrap.
+   The "Dad Joke Portal" is a web application that transforms input text into 'Dad jokes".
+It is build with Node.js/Express/HTML5/ajax/jQuery/Bootstrap.
    The application routes the user's search through a Node.js request to [https://icanhazdadjoke.com/api](https://icanhazdadjoke.com/api)

    ## Contents: